yamadharma/blog/content/ru/publication/kulyabov-2017-iop-spinor/index.md

 publication_types:
 - article-journal
 publication: '*Journal of Physics: Conference Series*'
-doi: 10.1088/1742-6596/788/1/012025
 abstract: Spinors are more special objects than tensor.
 Therefore possess more properties than the more generic objects such as tensors.
 Thus, the group of Lorentz two-spinors is the covering group of the Lorentz group.
 Since the Lorentz group is a symmetry group of Maxwell's equations, it is assumed to reasonable to use when writing the Maxwell equations Lorentz two-spinors and not tensors.
 We describe in detail the representation of the Maxwell's equations in the form of Lorentz two-spinors.
 This representation of Maxwell's equations can be of considerable theoretical interest.
 tags:
 - mine
 - grant:rfbr:14-01-00628